DieselFuel147/Sim-Racing-Arduino/README.md

 The [Sim Racing Library](https://github.com/dmadison/Sim-Racing-Arduino/) is an Arduino library for interfacing sim racing equipment such as pedals and gear shifters with Arduino development boards.

-Added example code for combined shifter and pedals setup.
+Includes example code for combined shifter and pedals setup.

 ## Getting Started